Wytch Farm: 1973 to date

-The field was discovered by the British government owned British Gas Corporation in December 1973 and began producing oil in 1979.
+The field was discovered by the British government owned British Gas Corporation in December 1973 and began producing oil in May 1979.

+Only after further drilling in December 1977 at 5,000 ft, was the enormous oil field found.
+This oil discovery was due to one geologist who had chosen where to drill, Vic Coulter of British Gas.
+Afterwards, BP now had to persuade the reluctant Dorset County Council that they could be environmentally responsible enough; Dorset County Council were greatly suspicious, and needed much persuasion.

+The next-largest onshore oil field in the UK is at Welton, Lincolnshire.

 Wytch Farm was sold to BP which took over as operator in 1984.
 In May 2011, BP announced that it had agreed to sell its majority interest in Wytch Farm to Perenco, which became the new operator.
 Premier Oil has a 30.1% stake in the field.
 On 17 May 2011, BP announced the sale of its interests in the Wytch Farm, Wareham, Beacon and Kimmeridge fields to Perenco and the sale of the Dimlington gas terminal to Perenco in February 2011.
 In September 2012, Perenco UK applied to Dorset County Council (DCC) for permission to extend the life of 39 planning permissions at three of the oilfields.
 DCC's Planning Committee recommended approval of the applications on 6 September 2013, thereby extending to 2037 the operational life of the oilfields, beyond their original end-date of 2016.